apache/tvm-rfcs/README.md

   pull requests linking back to the tracking issue.
 Upon completion of the RFC, the tracking issue will be closed and the RFC will be moved to the docs/rfc/completed directory.
+- **Changes**: It is not uncommon for design changes to be required during or after the initial implementation.
+If this is the case, the RFC should be updated to reflect the change.
+In the instance where the change is a significant addition rather than a simple modification, a new RFC should be posted.
 - **Postponement**: An RFC may be postponed either explicitly by the parties responsible for implementing it, or implicitly by having no work done for a period of time defined by project leaders.
 The RFC